aframevr/aframe/docs/core/systems.md

 ---
-title: Systems
+title: System
 type: core
 layout: docs
 parent_section: core
-order: 9
+order: 4
 ---

 > Note: the systems API is new and may be unstable.

-Systems, of the [entity-component-system pattern][ecs], provide global scope, services, and management to classes of components.
-They provide public APIs (methods and properties) for classes of components as systems can be accessed through the scene element.
-Systems also help components interface with the global scene.
+A system, of the [entity-component-system pattern][ecs], provides global scope, services, and management to classes of components.
+It provides public APIs (methods and properties) for classes of components.
+A system can be accessed through the scene element, and can help components interface with the global scene.

 For example, the camera system manages all entities with the [camera component][camera], controlling which camera is the active camera.

 ## Registering a System

-Systems are registered similarly to [components][components].
+A system is registered similarly to a [component][components].
 If the system name matches a component name, then the component will have a reference to the system as `this.system`:

 ```js
 AFRAME.registerSystem('my-component', {